KinaneH/ml-project-2-habracadabra/README.md

     - **`submissions_classifiers`:** A directory containing CSV files with predictions for the test set, formatted for submission.
 Each file corresponds to a specific classifier and random seed.

 - **Models**
-    -**`MLPwithText.py`:** This file demonstrates training and evaluating an MLP classifier on text data using embeddings from a pretrained language model.
+    - **`MLPwithText.py`:**-This file demonstrates training and evaluating an MLP classifier on text data using embeddings from a pretrained language model.
 It includes loading text files, tokenizing inputs, extracting CLS-based embeddings, and applying a simple MLP head for classification.
 The pipeline also covers model evaluation and generating predictions for submission.

 - **Experiments**
     -**`train_model_on_small_set.py`:** This file builds upon the MLP-with-text-file pipeline by integrating a pretrained sentiment model (e.g., cardiffnlp/twitter-roberta-base-sentiment-latest).
 It includes loading and splitting a text dataset, preprocessing with a tokenizer, generating embeddings, training the MLP classifier, saving model weights, and evaluating performance on a validation set.